ndronos/c-nomorph/all-Over/KandR.md

 ```
 Because the data types and control structures provided by C
-are supported directly by most computers, the run time library required
+are supported directly by most computers, the run-time library required
 to implement self-contained programs is tiny.
 The standard library functions are only called explicitly, so they
 can be avoided if they are not needed.
-Most can be written in C, and except for the operating system detil they conceal,
+Most can be written in C, and except for the operating system details they conceal,
 are themselves portable.

 (K&R, 1988) 3 Introduction